gonzalo123/ui5-docker2/README.md

     driver: bridge
 ```

-We're goint to use the same docker files than in the previous post but we also need new ones for worker, database server and message queue:
+We're going to use the same docker files than in the previous post but we also need new ones for worker, database server and message queue:

 Worker:
 ```yaml